v8lab/baudfs/docs/master.md

 # Master

-   The cluster metadata contains dataNodes,metaNodes,vols,dataPartitions and metaPartitons,they are managed by master server.
+   The cluster metadata contains dataNodes,metaNodes,vols,dataPartitions and metaPartitions,they are managed by master server.
 The master server caches the metadata in mem,persist to rocksDB,and ensure consistence by raft protocol.
-  The master server manages dataPartitoin id to dataNode server mapping,metaPartition id to      metaNode server mapping.
+  The master server manages dataPartition id to dataNode server mapping,metaPartition id to metaNode server mapping.

 ## Features